 It’s almost January.
 If you haven’t caught a cold by now, chances are that you probably will.
 Before I go any further, let me just go on the record: before I had children, I went 8 straight years without catching a cold.
 True story.
-If you’re familiar with the types of germs that lurk inside of schools – my kids have brought them all home.
-Thanks, kiddos.
+Since children, especially school-aged children, there’s been lots of meet-and-greets with germs.

-With the colder temperatures starting to bear down on the northeastern United States, our bodies and immune systems need a little boost.
-Thankfully, our loving earth provides us with the perfect ingredients to protect and heal us from illness.
+With the colder temperatures starting to bear down on the northeastern United States, my body and immune system need a little boost.
+Thankfully, our loving earth provides.
+I think you’ll love my Elderberry & Rose Hip Healing Tea, too.
+It’s naturally sweet and aromatic.

 Please consult with a physician if you are pregnant, nursing, or have a medical condition before using herbs of any kind.
 Below is a recipe for herbal tea and should not take the place of medicine as prescribed by a doctor.

 Elderberry is one of those powerful little berries that can be found growing wild across much of the United States.
 However, unless you are well-versed in which types to forage (some are poisonous!), I suggest purchasing them.
 Make sure they are organic, culinary-grade.
-Check your local health food store, buy them online, or if you are like me and live near a herb farm, certainly go there.
+Check your local health food store, buy them online from a reputable supplier, or if you are like me and live near a herb farm, certainly go there.

-Let me take a moment to tell you about this charming little farm, Well-Sweep, located on a quiet rural road in Port Murray, New Jersey.
+Let me take a moment to tell you about this charming little farm, Well-Sweep Herb Farm, located on a quiet rural road in Port Murray, New Jersey.
 It’s home to one of the greatest collections of herbs and perennials in the United States.
 There’s a fable-like medicinal herb garden and a more formal flower garden with several labyrinth-like brick paths that lead to a copper sundial; my children love to take different paths to see who will reach the sundial first.
 In the summer, the air is heavy with the aroma of basil and mint and jasmine.
+It’s a lovely and peaceful little place.

-However, on this wintry day, there are patches of snow and ice on the frozen ground, and the herbs and flowers of summer have been cut-back and covered.
-Still, the crows from the roosters fill the air, the sheep lazily graze, and the farmer’s friendly dog is more than happy to greet us.
+However, on this wintry day, there are patches of snow and ice on the frozen ground at Well-Sweep Herb Farm.
+The herbs and flowers of summer have been cut-back and covered.
+Still, the roosters crow, the sheep lazily graze and the farmer’s friendly dog is more than happy to greet us.
 There’s a sign directing us toward their little barn shop, or, as it is now temporarily known, The Christmas Shop.

 On this particular morning, my children and I happen to be the only ones there, so the farmer offers to unlock the barn door for us.
-She switches on the lights as we walk in and Christmas music begins to play, swelling-up beautifully in the little barn.
+She switches on the lights as we walk in and turns on Christmas music that swells-up beautifully in the little barn shop.
 She sweeps the floor as we take our time selecting from an assortment of herbs, berries and spices.
-I mention that I am planning to make my favorite winter tea, and she is thoughtful to double check that I have chosen organic, culinary-quality ingredients.
+I mention that I am planning to make my favorite winter tea, and she is thoughtful to double-check that I have chosen organic, culinary-grade ingredients.
 All the while, my children stand beneath the ceiling of hanging dried flowers, with their necks straining upward and their eyes and mouths opened-wide in amazement.

 Well-Sweep is one of the most charming little places ever and if you have an opportunity to visit, I highly recommend that you do.